wuzhigang05/adaptor_trimmer/README.md

 Example Usage
 --------
+*Test Adaptor_trimmer fixed primer mode.*
   * take input from stdin arbitrary number of fastq using pipe and cut both 5' and 3' adaptors and force exact match both for 5' adaptor (via -l option) and 3' adaptor (via -r option). write sequences with adaptor found to with_5_adaptor and sequences with no adaptor found to no_5_adaptor, both of which will be write to STDOUT by default.

         cat data/adaptor_test_data.fastq data/adaptor_test_data.fastq | Adaptor_trimmer -I -o with_5_adaptor -n no_5_adaptor  -5 IamasINGLEADAPT -3 IAMARiGHTADAPTOR -f fastq -l 0 -r 0

   * same as above but take input from arbitrary number of files using default editing distance, which is 20% of respective adaptor length.
 This is the parameter most of user should use.
     Don't worry about we are setting the eidt distance too high, if there are several alignments between adaptor and sequence meeting the requirement, program will always report the best alignment, which means if there is exact match.
 The program will only report the exact match position.

         Adaptor_trimmer -I -o with_5_adaptor -n no_5_adaptor -i data/adaptor_test_data.fastq data/adaptor_test_data.fastq  -5 IamasINGLEADAPT
 -3 IAMARiGHTADAPTOR -f fastq

-* Fold long FASTA/Q lines and remove FASTA/Q comments:
+*Fold long FASTA/Q lines and remove FASTA/Q comments:*
+  * a
+  * b

         seqtk seq -Cl60 in.fa > out.fa